weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "I could try.
 What is it?"

 "Oh Mr. Howe, if you could just get us out of this awful place, this house, this street!
-If I could just get to know some decent folks<span class="calibre36">——</span>—"
+If I could just get to know some decent folks———"

 "Well, I don't see how I could arrange about the folks.
 Where do you want to live, if you go from here?
 There're not many places for colored